Korpie15/FozPrints/README.md

-# ForesterHub 🚗
+# Foz Prints 🚗

-A modern, headless e-commerce platform for selling Subaru Forester parts, built with Next.js 14+ and Shopify Storefront API.
+A modern, headless e-commerce platform for selling Subaru Forester prints and merchandise, built with Next.js 14+ and Shopify Storefront API.

 ## Features